Leeds shows northern promise thanks to a diverse and thriving economy, extensive regeneration and its reputation for education.

 Sales and Rental Markets

 A rapidly growing population and a buoyant economy is putting pressure on house prices.
 Of six core cities in Northern England, Leeds came in second after Manchester for five-year capital growth, which was 26.4% from August 2012 to July 2017.
-Capital growth of 21.6% is predicted from 2017 to 2021.
+19.9% capital growth is forecast for Leeds between 2018 and 2022, compared to just 12.6% UK-wide.

 With so many students in the city, many of whom stay on after graduation, as well as young professionals making the most of the city’s diverse economy, Leeds has a healthy rental market.
-The vacancy rate has nearly halved in the past decade, reaching a historical low level of 2.5% in 2016.
-Forecasts look promising with JLL predicting that Leeds will have the largest increase in rents compared to Manchester and Liverpool, at 22.2% between 2017 and 2021.
+The vacancy rate has nearly halved in the past decade, reaching a low level of 2.5% in 2017.
+Forecasts look promising with JLL predicting that Leeds will have the largest increase in rents compared to Manchester and Liverpool, at 18.8% between 2018 and 2022.

 While many are betting on the potential of Manchester and Liverpool, investors should also consider the northeast too, where a diverse economy is drawing demand and promising strong future rental and capital growth.